CosmWasm/cosmwasm/contracts/ibc-reflect-send/README.md

 to find the address on the remote chain and store it locally to answer all queries.

-It contains 3 methods in `HandleMsg`:
+It contains 4 methods in `HandleMsg`:

 * `UpdateAdmin` - to change which account can send
 * `SendMsgs` - to send a packet full of `CosmosMsg` to the remote chain over the given channel.
-* `UpdateRemoteBalance` - this will send `Balances` packets and store the info locally
+* `CheckRemoteBalance` - this will send `Balances` packets to query remote chain and store the info locally
+* `SendFunds` - this takes some Coins as `sent_funds` and sends over the given port to the remote address controlled by the named channel.
+(Shortcut for querying the address and sending ibc transfer directly, but allows us to test `IbcPacket::SendMsg`)

 It contains 2 methods in `QueryMsg`:

 * `Admin` - to show current admin
-* `ListChannels` - to list all open channels (you must select one for each packet you send), along with the account address on the remote chain, and balances (if you have some)
+* `ListAccounts` - to list all accounts tied to open channels.
+  ChannelID, account address on the remote chain (if known) and last updated balance.
+* `Account` - queries the above data for one channel

 ## Protocol

 See [`ibc-reflect`](../ibc-reflect) for a full description of the